-Press notices

-If your story relates to an event or launch that you want media to attend, you should send a press notice beforehand, which as mentioned earlier, should be sent well in advance, ideally about a week prior to the day itself.
+Press notices - if your story relates to an event or launch that you want media to attend, you should send a press notice beforehand, which as mentioned earlier, should ideally be sent about a week prior to the day itself.
 This should be a clear invitation to encourage photographers, reporters and film crews to attend.
 This note is not a full press release, but should include a brief summary of the story (e.g. two sentences) and all the relevant details of the event - where, when, what and who - including a mobile number for a relevant contact from your group on the day.
 It's important that this person will be able to take calls on their mobile, welcome media and show them in/around.